Table manners for kids are really helpful for showing children how to behave socially at mealtimes.

 But importantly you’re giving them the essential tools for social interaction which will set them up for success throughout the rest of their lives.

-Before I dive into the table manners I recommend, I want to caveat this advice with when table manners aren’t important.
+Before I dive into the table manners I recommend, I want to caveat this advice with when table manners for kids aren’t important.

 Children learn to eat using their senses.
 This means they need to be able to play with food.